Apply for a Service Dog

 - opening and closing doors

-- Supporting the client in moving from one point to another (ex: wheelchair to bed, etc.)
+- supporting our clients in moving from one point to another (ie. wheelchair to bed, etc.)

 For more information on Assistance Dogs International (ADI) and the importance of accredited dogs: